 Cornus alternifolia

-Cornus alternifolia alternate-leaved dogwood
+Cornus alternifolia alternate-leaf dogwood

 Add to MyPlants View Locations